rocicorp/diff-server/README.md

 fully-featured programming language.
 Unlike Calvin, nodes do not coordinate synchronously to establish order, or for any other reason.
 Instead nodes execute transactions completely locally, responding immediately to the calling application.
 A log is maintained at each node containing the local history of transactions.
-Asynchronously, when connectivity allows, nodes synchronize their logs with a single authoritative server to arrive at a single linear history.
+Asynchronously, when connectivity allows, nodes synchronize their logs with an authoritative service to arrive at a single linear history.

 This will commonly result in a client node learning about transactions that occurred "in the past" from its perspective.
 In that case,